viamrobotics/docs/docs/services/ml/upload-training-script.md

 After reading in the dataset and preparing the data for training, add logic to build and compile the model using the data passed in through the data file.
 The code in this part of your script depends on the type of ML training you are doing.

-For example, you can reference the logic from <file>model/training.py</file> from this [example classification training script](https://app.viam.com/packages/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb/custom-training-classification/ml_training/latest/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb) that trains a classification model using TensorFlow and Keras.
+For example, you can refer to the logic from <file>model/training.py</file> from this [example classification training script](https://app.viam.com/packages/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb/custom-training-classification/ml_training/latest/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb) that trains a classification model using TensorFlow and Keras.

-Here, the logic to build and compile the classification model looks like this:
+The logic to build and compile the classification model looks like this:

 ```python {class="line-numbers linkable-line-numbers"}
 # Build the Keras model